awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-executing.md

 1. Choose **Execute**\.

 The console displays the status of the Automation execution\.
-If the Automation fails to execute, see [Troubleshooting Systems Manager Automation](automation-troubleshooting.md) for tips to common problems\.
+If the Automation fails to run, see [Troubleshooting Systems Manager Automation](automation-troubleshooting.md) for tips to common problems\.